RobinNagpal/dodao-ai-agents/docs/src/evaluation_criteria_in_depth.md

 This evaluation criterion has attributes:

-- key
+- Name - name of the criterion
-- name
+- Key - same as name but all lowercase and underscores inplace of spaces
-- mathching instruction
+- Matching instruction - instructions to match the SEC filing attachment with the criterion
-- reports
+- Important Metrics - numerical metrics related to the criterion
-- webhookUrl
+- Reports - define the reports to be made for the criterion
-- important Metrics
+- webhookUrl - webhook url of the AI agent

 It can be edited for a specific idsutry group like REITS here by folling this [link](https://koalagains.com/public-equities/industry-group-criteria/real-estate/equity-real-estate-investment-trusts-reits/create)